-Celebrity Chef Tye Adkins is the face and founder of the now famous brand, The Original Hip-Hop Chef.
-Tye Adkins came to a realization years ago that Hip-Hop was not always going to consist of the five basic elements of Hip-Hop.
+Celebrity Chef Tye Atkins is the face and founder of the now famous brand, The Original Hip-Hop Chef.
+Tye Atkins came to a realization years ago that Hip-Hop was not always going to consist of the five basic elements of Hip-Hop.
 From early on in the onset of Hip-hop, Tye understood that Hip-hop would eventually develop into a worldwide culture and, being a staunch supporter of the culture, his love for Hip-Hop and cooking helped him become a significant part of Hip-Hop culture.

 Such a concept did not exist before he coined it and he wanted to become the originator of such a movement in the culinary arts and the culture of Hip-Hop.
 He made a mark in the industry of food and Hip-Hop by paving a new path for himself in the Hip-Hop and entertainment industry.

-Before Tye Adkins started The Original Hip-Hop Chef, there were no other African American chefs who were given mainstream coverage through any media outlets like TV, the internet, magazines or by food bloggers and food journalists.
+Before Tye Atkins started The Original Hip-Hop Chef, there were no other African American chefs who were given mainstream coverage through any media outlets like TV, the internet, magazines or by food bloggers and food journalists.
 He wanted to make a change and he brought it all about on his own.
 Tye’s understanding of this fact might have seemed like he was an underdog but it actually played in his favor.

 He is a lot more than just a chef, he is a visionary who has been on a mission to cater to the rap industry and cook for artists in the Hip-Hop industry, record labels, music industry moguls, R&B singers, and A-list actors.
 He was always ahead in the game and gained success, having become the innovator who introduced a branch of culinary arts to Hip-Hop culture.
 Some of his signature Hip-Hop style chef dishes consist of Freestyle Friend Chicken, Microphone Mac and Cheese, and Money Hungry Collar Greens.